rcorrei4/rcorrei4/README.md

 ## I'm a Developer and Student!!

-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently learning everything
-- 🥅 2021 Goals: Make my Github contributions more green :)
+- 🥅 2021 Goals: Make my Github contributions more greeny :)

 ### Connect with me: